lacinoire/blog/_posts/2020-10-18-brain-gym-workshop.md

 ---
 layout: post
 author: Carolin Brandt
-title: "Brain Gym Workshop: focus & dealing with distractions"
+title: "Brain Gym: focus & dealing with distractions — Workshop Notes"
 ---

 This week TU Delft is participating in the Dutch "Week of Work Stress" by offering various workshops and activities for their employees to join. 🏫📝💃🏻